 When injected around pain fibers that are involved in headaches, Botox blocks the release of chemicals involved in pain transmission.
-According to the American Migraine Foundation, patients who have had two or three treatments—each lasting 10-12 weeks—have seen a reduce in the number of headache days by approximately 50%.
+According to the American Migraine Foundation, patients who have had two or three treatments—each lasting 10-12 weeks—have seen a reduction in the number of headache days by approximately 50%.

 Beyond chronic migraines, BOTOX is also used to relieve TMJ and jaw tension, and as a byproduct, reduces headaches caused by teeth grinding.
-Just last month, the FDA even approved it for use in pediatrics for the treatment of upper limb spasticity.
+Just last month, the FDA approved it for use in pediatrics for the treatment of upper limb spasticity.

 Other uses for BOTOX include:

 - Fixing a gummy smile